How to Build Resilient and Agile Teams: The Competitive Edge in a Rapidly Changing Market

 The best teams don’t obsess over protecting what they have built.
 They stay focused on building what’s next.
 “Just keep playing offense,” she says.
 “Try to enjoy the new game that hopefully your organization created.
 That’s what entrepreneurial people at all levels in the organization do.”

-Resilience, flexibility, and agility aren’t just workplace buzzwords.
+Resilience, flexibility, and agility aren’t just workplace buzzwords or tips for improving team adaptability during uncertain times.
 They are the mindset and muscle that teams need to succeed in the face of constant change and unexpected disruption.
-Building them requires intention, support, and willingness to step back and let teams lead the way.
+Building out examples of being resilient requires intention, support, and willingness to step back and let teams lead the way.

 LEARN MORE about Babson’s Professional and Executive Education portfolio, including live-online, Babson On-Demand™, and blended courses for individuals; leadership development programs for organizations; opportunities for advanced students and educators at Babson Academy; and government leadership programs.